-As an associate designer, Brett has worked internationally and in the U.S. in opera, on Broadway and regionally, developing long-term relationships with designers Derek McLane, Christine Jones, Mark Wendland, Paul Steinberg, Andrew Lieberman, Neil Jampolis, John Iacovelli and many others.
-Notable credits include: RIGOLETTO (Met Opera); BENGAL TIGER AT THE BAGHDAD ZOO, HOW TO SUCCEED IN BUSINESS WITHOUT REALLY TRYING, AMERICAN IDIOT, RAGTIME, and ON A CLEAR DAY YOU CAN SEE FOREVER (Broadway); HANDS ON A HARD BODY (La Jolla); RUINED (MTC); RENT (New World Stages); THE SHAGGS (NYTW/Playwrights);
+As an associate designer, Brett has worked internationally and in the U.S. in opera, on Broadway, Off-Broadway and regionally, developing long-term relationships with designers Christine Jones, Derek McLane, Mark Wendland, David Zinn, Paul Steinberg, Andrew Lieberman, Neil Jampolis, John Iacovelli and many others.
+Notable credits include: RIGOLETTO (Met Opera); THE LAST SHIP, IF/THEN, HANDS ON A HARD BODY, BENGAL TIGER AT THE BAGHDAD ZOO (Broadway).
+Additional Assistant Design credits: HOW TO SUCCEED IN BUSINESS WITHOUT REALLY TRYING, AMERICAN IDIOT, RAGTIME, and ON A CLEAR DAY YOU CAN SEE FOREVER (Broadway).

 M.F.A.
 Design for Stage and Film, New York University

 Toni Barton - Fundamentals of DesignToni has designed various projects for film, television, theatre, and industrials.
 She recently art directed HBO's Girls, CBS' Person of Interest and The Big C for Showtime.
 Other productions include Sherlock Holmes, Hitch, Rubicon, and the Today Show.
 Toni production designed the feature 3 Américas, filmed in Boston and Argentina and several shorts including The Gilded Six Bits and The Second Bakery Attack.